 https://docs.google.com/spreadsheets/d/ 16qfk6DL22LpoilIdaDXCUoGC4NlIs1Xzx3Mrelbtg9s/edit

-to /copy,
+to /copy

 https://docs.google.com/spreadsheets/d/ 16qfk6DL22LpoilIdaDXCUoGC4NlIs1Xzx3Mrelbtg9s/copy

-, they'll see this:
+, you'll see this:

-The recipient only has the option to copy.
+You only have the option to copy.

 Now it's all right there, and it's beautiful.